spcl/sebs-flow-artifact/README.md

 * benchmarks: Figures visualizing all benchmarks used in the paper.
 * scripts: Further analysis scripts, not used for plotting and analyzing the data in the paper.
 * benchmark-configs: All configurations of the benchmarks used.

+# Measurement setup

+Measurements require a Redis instance set up on a VM in the same cloud region.
+See the SeBS documentation for details.
+Measurements can be conducted from a local computer, as we do not regard latencies before the start of the first function.